All Episodes

 I get that.

-Look, we're never gonna get anything done when everybody's being afraid.
+Look, we're never going to get anything done with everybody being afraid.

-And frankly, I don't want any police officer on the side of me that's talking about their phrase.
+And frankly, I don't want any police officer on side of me just talking about their afraid.

 This is just a routine traffic stop.